 - Preferably use a separate mobile phone for work, which you switch off outside office hours

-- Turn off digital technology after 7pm each night; and avoid completely at weekends, if possible
+- Turn off digital technology after 7pm each night; and avoid altogether at weekends, if possible

 - Embrace evenings and weekends – see friends, family or indulge in your hobbies or passions